 Sola Gratia Mom, by Colleen Leonard.
-Colleen is one of our own—the director of Sola Gratia Scholé of Cary—and is blogging her way through the pilot year of their Scholé Group.
+Colleen is one of our own—the director of Sola Gratia Scholé of Cary—blogs about her Scholé Group.
 Follow their journey!

 Expanding Wisdom, by Jennifer Dow.
 Jennifer is the director of Paideia Fellowship: A Scholé Community.
 Her blog includes sections “Getting Started,” “What to Teach,” “How to Teach,” and “Making it Happen.”